 Their outdoor run is available to them via a thick, plastic "guillotine" door that is open from 7am to 5pm, weather dependent.
 They are only closed for approximately 30 minutes each day when the kennel staff thoroughly cleans the outdoor runs using a mild bleach solution and disinfectant.
-They do not push through it themselves, like a doggy-door.

 Do they share any space with other animals?
 Do they share water?

 The only time our furry guests will meet with other dogs is during our activities, if they get along well with others.
 If your pup prefers to be by them self or doesn't do well with others, that is not a problem!
 We can do private activities for 2$ extra, and they would be by them self and a staff member the entire time.
 Dogs do not share water as it is located within their own kennel space.
 Water will not be placed in the play yards as to limit the possibility of sickness spreading in the kennel.
 Cats and dogs will never mingle at our facility, and cats who are boarded separately also will not be allowed out together.
 Kitty enrichment involves one-on-one time to freely explore the whole cat room and receive snuggles during the cleaning and feeding process.

 Can you keep my own food?
 Even refrigerated or frozen items?